hmlongco/Factory/Sources/Factory/Factory.docc/Basics/Containers.md

 SharedContainer also defines some common functionality for each container, like the `unique` convenience function we've seen used throughout.

-Note that you can extend SharedContainer with your own Factories.
+Note that you can extend SharedContainer with your own Factory's.

 ```swift
 extension SharedContainer {